stackroute/LogAggregatorRT/README.md

 		git clone https://github.com/stackroute/LogAggregatorRT.git

-2. Optionally, you can clone from a specific branch, we recommend to branch from `devbranch_v1`
+2. Optionally, you can clone from a specific branch, we recommend to use branch `devbranch_v1` for contributing, pull request are accepted only on this branch

 		git clone https://github.com/stackroute/LogAggregatorRT.git -b devbranch_v1